 - Captive-bred individuals sometimes experience a loss of muscle mass.
 No one knows what causes it, but some suspect it has to do with inappropriate temperature ranges.

-Where to find Diamond Pythons
+Where to find Them

 Diamond pythons inhabit the southeastern coastal areas of Victoria and New South Wales in Australia.
 They are adaptable snakes and are comfortable living in forests, heaths, and urban areas.
-These snakes often live in the attics, wall spaces, rafters, and on the roofs of homes in urban and suburban neighborhoods.
+These snakes often live in attics, wall spaces, rafters, and on the roofs of homes in urban and suburban neighborhoods.

 This subspecies is often found in the Blue Mountains – higher than any other Pythonidae family member.
 Its native range is also the furthest south of any other python species.
 Its temperature needs tend to be lower than that of other pythons too, a direct result of its southern range.